MartinBozhinov/Dummy-App-Blue-Green-Deployment/README.md

 # Dummy-App-Blue-Green-Deployment
-A dummy app created for testing reasons .
+A dummy app created for testing purpose
+.